Longest corridor as a set

 The pay phone was a lot of fun to make.
 Fortunately, there was enough material on the internet to build it correctly.

-It took exactly 9:30 hours to make it.
-Time to find a fast I-9 PC to finish the clip all the way to the end so we can read what’s on the board….
+It took a lot of time to make it.
+Finally all the way to the end so we can read what’s on the board….

 This is a part of the green service hall that we do not often get to see.